michaelgrossklos/alfred_csv_to_snippets/README.md

 # A Small Converter Script for Alfred Snippets

-This script converts export files (*.csv) from other snippet tools like TextExpander into *.alfredsnippets archives, which than easaly can be importet into Alfred 4.
+This script converts export files (*.csv) from other snippet tools like TextExpander into *.alfredsnippets archives, which than easally can be imported into Alfred 4.
+With limitation the script replaces the placeholders for embedded snippets.
 It is inspired by the script by derickfay https://github.com/derickfay/import-alfred-snippets.
 In fact small snippets of his code is still in this one.

 ## Dependencies
 There is one dependency which the script needs to convert the files.
 It is `Ditto` [https://ss64.com/osx/ditto.html](https://ss64.com/osx/ditto.html).
 Most likely, it's already installed on your machine.
 You can find out by simply typing `which ditto` in the terminal.
 If you get something like this `/usr/bin/ditto`, you are good to go.